October 1, 2025

 Once you've determined a suitable date, time, and location for your press conference, you can contact the people you want to attend.
 Get in touch with reporters and journalists and media organizations, and news agencies you’d like to invite.

-Always emphasize the main topic and speaker's details when contacting media reps.
+Always emphasize the main topic and the speaker's details when contacting media reps.
 If you invite the media a week or more in advance, send a follow-up email the day before.

 A press release is an invitation to the media for the press conference.
 Include the press conference's date, time, and location in your press release.
 Also, add why you’re holding it and a compelling hook to attract the reporters.

 Send your press release at least a week before the event date.
 You can use press release distribution software to mass release your news to reporters.
-Get in touch with the media people you want to attend the launch via e-mail or direct phone, even if it’s about the distributed press release.
+Get in touch with the media people you want to attend the launch via email or direct phone, even if it’s about the distributed press release.

 Tip: Learn how to write a press release in time for your next press conference.